testit-tms/api-client-python/docs/ProjectTestPlansApi.md

 Checks if TestPlan exists with the specified name exists for the project

-<br>Use case  <br>User sets project internal or global identifier   <br>User runs method execution  <br>System purge delete project workitems
+ Use case   User sets project internal or global identifier    User runs method execution   System purge delete project workitems

 ### Example